 AEP Ohio Neighbor to Neighbor Program Accepting Applications for Winter Heating Assistance

-The AEP Ohio Neighbor to Neighbor Program is now accepting applications for utility assistance grants for the 2020-2021 winter heating season.
+GAHANNA, Ohio, October 20, 2021 – The AEP Ohio Neighbor to Neighbor Program is now accepting applications for utility assistance grants for the 2021-2022 winter heating season.

-Since AEP Ohio and Dollar Energy Fund launched the Neighbor to Neighbor Program in May 2009, more than $14.6 million in assistance has been granted to more than 61,000 customers.
+Since AEP Ohio and Dollar Energy Fund launched the Neighbor to Neighbor Program in May 2009, more than $15.6 million in assistance has been granted to more than 65,000 Ohio households.

-For example, a family of four earning up to $65,500 per year is income-eligible for the program.
+For example, a family of four earning up to $79,500 per year is income-eligible for the program.
 Households must have made payments to AEP Ohio totaling at least $75 in the three months prior to applying for a grant and owe a minimum of $50 on their AEP Ohio bill.
-Full eligibility guidelines and application instructions can be found at www.AEPOhio.com/N2N.
+Full eligibility guidelines and application instructions can be found at AEPOhio.com/helpaneighbor

 The AEP Ohio Neighbor to Neighbor Program is funded by public contributions that are matched dollar-for-dollar by AEP Ohio.
 Utility customers may make a contribution through their monthly AEP Ohio bill.
 Donations also can be made online at www.AEPOhio.com/N2N or by sending a check directly to The AEP Ohio Neighbor to Neighbor Program, Box 42329, Pittsburgh, PA 15203.
 Every donation to the Neighbor to Neighbor Program is used to assist eligible families residing in Ohio.
 Every dollar donated to the Neighbor to Neighbor Program will be matched by AEP Ohio.
 These matching funds and 100% of your donation will assist limited-income families residing in Ohio to afford utility service.
 With AEP Ohio’s generous match, your tax-deductible donation will have twice the impact!